CliffordEdewor/CliffordEdewor/README.md

 I currently serve as an **IT/OT Security Operations Officer** with **Sinic Engineering Limited**, deployed to **Segilola Resources Operating Limited (SROL)**, a subsidiary of **Thor Explorations Ltd**.
 In this role, I support the security of control-room systems, industrial networks, and enterprise infrastructure, implementing cybersecurity controls to maintain safe, resilient, and compliant operations in a safety-critical mining environment.

-Previously, as **Pioneer President of the NACOS PTI Chapter**, I strengthened student leadership in cybersecurity, cloud computing, and emerging technologies, fostering innovation and professional growth.

 ---

 ### 🛠️ Skills & Tools